discordjs/guide/guide/creating-your-bot/command-handling.md

 # Command handling

-Unless your bot project is a small one, it's not a very good idea to have a single file with a giant `if`/`else if` chain for commands.
+Unless your bot project is small, it's not a very good idea to have a single file with a giant `if`/`else if` chain for commands.
 If you want to implement features into your bot and make your development process a lot less painful, you'll want to implement a command handler.
 Let's get started on that!

 Here are the base files and code we'll be using: